lindbrook/packageRank/README.md

 campaigns may be associated with less “greedy” IP addresses, I also filter out sequences of past versions downloaded in some narrowly defined time window.

+#### limitations

+There are two sets of filters.
+The first includes CRAN specific filters:
+`ipFilter()` and `smallFilter()`.
+They work independent of packages, at the log or “population” level.
+The second includes package specific
+filters: `tripletFilter()`, `sequenceFilter()`, and `sizeFilter()`.
+They rely on package specific information, like the size of source or binary files.

+Ideally, we’d like to use both sets when trying to estimate package downloads.
+However, when making relative comparisons of package downloads like with rank percentiles, using package specific filters means iterating over tens of thousands of packages.
+While feasible, this is currently very computationally expensive.
+However, these filters are available for offline, batch analysis.

+Functions that can use both CRAN and package specific functions:
+`packageLog()`, `packageCountry()`, and `filteredDownloads()`.
+Functions that default only to CRAN specific functions: `packageRank()`, `ipPackage()`, `countryPackage()`, `countryDistribution()` and `packageDistribution()`.

 ### IV - notes and miscellanea